babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ## Let's Do This!

-Hopefully this is an encouraging call to action for looking into moving forward to make compiling dependencies more first class.
-It's not just about the specific ES2015/ES5 distinction.
+Compiling JavScript shouldn't be just about the specific ES2015/ES5 distinction, whether it's for our app or our dependencies!
+Hopefully this is an encouraging call to action re-starting conversations around making compiling dependencies more first class.

-Babel v7 should be out soon.
-This post goes into some of the ways it should help with this effort but we'll need everyone's help to change the ecosystem: more education, published packages that do this, and better tooling and sustainability.
+This post goes into some of the ways Babel should help with this effort but we'll need everyone's help to change the ecosystem: more education, more opt-in published packages, and better tooling.

+Let's take advantage of ES2015+ not just in our own code, but our dependencies.

+---

+If you appreciated this article and the work that we do on Babel, please consider partnering with us and supporting my [Patreon](https://www.patreon.com/henryzhu) and Babel's [Open Collective](https://opencollective.com/babel) to continue to invest in the JavaScript ecosystem that we all use.

 > Thanks to the [many](https://twitter.com/left_pad/status/1010280464840617984) folks who offered to review this post including [@chrisdarroch](https://twitter.com/chrisdarroch), [@existentialism](https://twitter.com/existentialism), [@betaorbust](https://twitter.com/betaorbust), [@_developit](https://twitter.com/_developit), [@jdalton](https://twitter.com/jdalton), [@bonsaistudio](https://twitter.com/bonsaistudio).